aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `internet_max_bandwidth_out` - (Optional, Available since v1.214.0) Maximum outgoing bandwidth from the public network, measured in Mbps (Mega bit per second).
 The value range for PayByBandwidth is [0,1024].
 * `credit_specification` - (Optional, Available since v1.98.0) Performance mode of the t5 burstable instance.
 Valid values: 'Standard', 'Unlimited'.
 * `system_disk_category` - (Optional) Category of the system disk.
 The parameter value options are `ephemeral_ssd`, `cloud_efficiency`, `cloud_ssd`, `cloud_essd` and `cloud`. `cloud` only is used to some no I/O optimized instance.
 Default to `cloud_efficiency`.
+* `system_disk_categories` - (Optional, Available since v1.226.0) Category N of the system disk.
+Valid values of N: 1 to 4.
+A smaller value of N specifies a higher priority.
+If Auto Scaling cannot create disks by using the disk category of the highest priority, it creates disks by using the disk category of the next highest priority.
 * `system_disk_size` - (Optional) Size of system disk, in GiB.
 Optional values: cloud: 20-500, cloud_efficiency: 20-500, cloud_ssd: 20-500, ephemeral_ssd: 20-500 The default value is max{40, ImageSize}.
 If this parameter is set, the system disk size must be greater than or equal to max{40, ImageSize}.
 * `system_disk_name` - (Optional, Available since v1.92.0) The name of the system disk.
 It must be 2 to 128 characters in length.
 It must start with a letter and cannot start with http:// or https://.
 It can contain letters, digits, colons (:), underscores (_), and hyphens (-).
 Default value: null.
 * `system_disk_description` - (Optional, Available since v1.92.0) The description of the system disk.
 The description must be 2 to 256 characters in length and cannot start with http:// or https://.